liferay/liferay-docs/developer/appdev/articles/03-service-builder/03-creating-o-r-map/08-defining-service-entity-finder-methods.markdown

 [TOC levels=1-4]

 Finder methods retrieve entity objects from the database based on specified parameters.
-You'll probably want to create at least one finder method for each entity you create in your services.
-Service Builder generates several methods based on each finder you create for an entity.
-It creates methods to fetch, find, remove, and count entity instances based on the finder's parameters.
+For each finder defined, Service Builder generates several methods to fetch, find, remove, and count entity instances based on the finder's parameters.

-For many applications, it's important to be able to find its entities per site.
+When supporting Liferay's multi-tenancy, it's important to be able to find its entities per Site.
-You can specify these finders using Liferay @ide@'s Overview mode for the `service.xml` file.

-## Create Finders
+## Creating Finders

 Here are the steps for creating a finder node: